 Classes attend Water Festival at either the Tautphus Park or Gem State Dam ("Hydro-Habitat Tour") campus, in either a morning or afternoon session.
-The Thursday morning session begin at 9:20 am with a welcome, concluded at 11:30 am with the winners from the Water Awareness Week poetry contest (open to the schools that attend the event) recognized.
-The afternoon sessions Wednesday and Thursday began at 11:30 and concluded at 1:40 pm.
+The Thursday morning session begin at 9:20 am with a welcome, concluded at 11:30 am with the winners from the Water Awareness Week poetry contest recognized.
+The afternoon sessions Wednesday and Thursday began at 11:30 and conclude at 1:40 pm.
 Each class enjoyed five 20 minute sessions where they participated in an activity or demonstration that emphasizes the importance of water.
-The power plant tour for those classes attending at Gem State Dam lasted for two sessions.
+The power plant tour, for those classes attending at Gem State Dam, lasted for two sessions.
 Thursday's event included 22 presenters accommodating 25 classes per session.
-Twelve of Thursday's presenters were available for the Wednesday "overflow" session.
+Twelve of